GoOz/Niepce/README.md

 ### Display tags
 Display tags or not on post pages.

-If you tag your photo with only tag it may be not relevant to show it on the post page, in that case you can choose to hide it.
+If you tag your photo with only one tag it may be not relevant to show it on the post page, in that case you can choose to hide it.

 ### External links
 You have the ability to add any external links in the menu and even more, if you have social networks accounts, you'll be able to easily add your links.